A Survey of Fake News: Fundamental Theories, Detection Methods, and Opportunities: Discussion and Future Work

-\paragraph{III.
-Cross-domain (-topic, -website, -language) Fake News Studies} We highlight this potential research task for two reasons.
-First, current fake news studies emphasize on distinguishing fake news from truth with experimental settings that are generally limited to a certain social network and a language.
-Second, analyzing fake news across domains, topics, websites, and languages allows one to gain a deeper understanding of fake news and identify its unique non-varying characteristics, which can further assist in fake news early detection and the aforementioned identification of check-worthy content which we have discussed in Section \ref{sec::propagation} and this section.
+\paragraph{IV.
+Cross-domain (-topic, -website, -language) Fake News Analysis} We highlight this potential research task for two reasons.
+First, current fake news studies emphasize on distinguishing fake news from truth with experimental settings that are generally limited to a particular social network and a specific language.
+Second, analyzing fake news across domains, topics, websites, and languages allows one to gain a deeper understanding of fake news and identify its unique non-varying characteristics, which can further assist in fake news early detection and in the identification of check-worthy content, both of which we have discussed in this section.